 - To allow the unconditional return of all Singaporeans who are exiled due to the ISA.

 Many of whom TOC spoke with did not wish to identify themselves.
-Mr Chen, 69 years old who was at the anniversary said that the police cannot be give such absolute power as in the ISA and questioned who can look over their shoulders and keep them in check.
-He too called for the ISA to be abolition.
+Mr Chen, 69 years old, who was at the anniversary, said that the police cannot be given such absolute power as in the ISA and questioned who can look over their shoulders and keep them in check.
+He, too, called for the ISA to be abolition.

-Speaking to two ex-detainee, Mr Ong and Mr Zhen who were detained for 4 years and 2 years respectively while they were trade unionist then in 1963.
-They recollect the memories back when they were working as unionist to fight for the rights of the workers, one worked for the rights of general workers like factory operators while the other for street hawkers.
+Speaking to two ex-detainee, Mr Ong and Mr Zhen who were detained for four years and two years, respectively while they were trade unionists then in 1963.
+They recollect the memories back when they were working as unionists to fight for the rights of the workers, one worked for the rights of general workers like factory operators while the other for street hawkers.

-When asked on the organizing of this anniversary, they said that its a must that the younger generations be reminded of this part of Singapore history and not to be forgotten.
+When asked about the organizing of this anniversary, they said that its a must that the younger generations be reminded of this part of Singapore’s history and not be forgotten.

-Asking what could be the detainees' greatest comfort after all these years to the two, they unanimously replied in chinese, to see the abolition of ISA in their lifetime.
+Asking what could be the detainees’ greatest comfort after all these years to two, they unanimously replied in Mandarin to see the abolition of ISA in their lifetime.